huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

 * `tags` - (Optional, Map) A mapping of tags to assign to the RDS instance.
 Each tag is represented by one key-value pair.

+* `parameters` - (Optional, List) Specify an array of one or more parameters to be set to the RDS instance after launched.
+You can check on console to see which parameters supported.
+Structure is documented below.

 The `db` block supports:

 * `type` - (Required, String, ForceNew) Specifies the DB engine.
 Available value are *MySQL*, *PostgreSQL* and